apache/arrow-cookbook/cpp/source/datasets.rst

-This simplifies management of the data and also allows for partial reads of the dataset by inspecting the file paths and utilizing the guarantess provided by the partitioning scheme.
+This simplifies management of the data and also allows for partial reads of the dataset by inspecting the file paths and utilizing the guarantees provided by the partitioning scheme.

 This recipe demonstrates the basics of reading a partitioned dataset.
 First let us inspect our data: